Reasonable Accommodations

 Overview

-California has a state law similar to the ADA called the Fair Employment and Housing Act (FEHA) and effective January 1, 2001, the FEHA was amended to provide significantly broader protections to employees with disabilities.
+California has a state law similar to the ADA called the Fair Employment and Housing Act (FEHA) .
+The FEHA was amended to provide significantly broader protections to employees with disabilities.
 The amendments include an express declaration that the California statutes are intended to extend beyond the federal ADA: broadening the definition of “disability”, delineating new and different unlawful employment practices arising from certain pre-employment and post-employment inquiries, and prohibiting failure to engage in a timely, good faith, interactive process with the employee to determine a RA for the disability.

 The FEHA requires employers of five or more employees to provide RA for individuals with a physical or mental disability to apply for jobs and to perform the essential functions of their jobs unless it would cause an undue hardship.
 RA can include, but is not limited to, the following: